diegozea/MIToS.jl/docs/src/Information.md

 sequence weighting.
 The weight of each sequence should be 1/N, where N is the number of sequences in its cluster.
 The `Clusters` type of the `MSA` module stores the weights.
-This vector of weights can be extracted (with the `getweight` function) and used by the `count` and `probabilities` functions with the keyword argument `weights`.
-Also it's possible to use the `Clusters` as second argument of the function `count!`.
+This vector of weights can be extracted (with the `getweight` function) and used by the `frequencies` and `probabilities` functions with the keyword argument `weights`.
+Also it's possible to use the `Clusters` as second argument of the function `frequencies!`.

 ```@example inf_msa